Fluffernuttersandwich/Better7D2DbyFNS/README.md

 For people who have been modding this game for years, they already know most of this stuff.

 The more self-service users are with troubleshooting their own problems, the less work and aggravation there is for me!

+Fin is not paid tech support.
+Sorry, I just don't have the time.
+I do the best I can, but I am one man doing this as a hobby.

+So far 2,000 people have downloaded this list.
+I am expecting another three to ten-thousand users in time.
+I don't want to burn myself out.

 It's always someone's first day, so I assume anyone reading this could be entering the world of game modding with an empty cup.